BrianFiset/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-This is a simple Rock Paper Scissors without a gui
+This is a simple Rock Paper Scissors